gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 You can view and search the command history with *Session&gt;Open Command History...* (Shift-Cmd-;).

 ##### Autocomplete
 Commands in command history are also added to Autocomplete (Cmd-;).
-If *Preferences&gt;General&gt;Save copy/paste history and command history to disk* is enabled, then command history will be preserved across runs of iTerm2 (up to 200 commands per user/hostname).
+If *Settings&gt;General&gt;Save copy/paste history and command history to disk* is enabled, then command history will be preserved across runs of iTerm2 (up to 200 commands per user/hostname).

 ##### Toolbelt
 A command history tool may be added to the toolbelt by selecting *Toolbelt&gt;Command History*.